You can really help…

 A small donation can make a big impact: 1 euro provides a drink and a healthy snack for two children doing our Saturday educational activities; 10 euros takes a woman or child for a medical check-up.
 And many of the children tramping through the mud to regular school are wearing shoes or a coat previously worn and now donated by a kind friend of TIP.

-We’re pleased to say that we’ve been a Global Giving Top Ranked organization for four successive years – in the top 20% of their vetted partner organizations; we’ve also hosted a Global Giving representative, giving an extra reassurance.
+We’re pleased to say that we’ve been a Global Giving Top Ranked organization for six successive years – in the top 20% of their vetted partner organizations; we’ve also hosted a Global Giving representative, giving an extra reassurance.
 So thanks to all of you who’ve continued to take advantage of Global Giving to support our Widows’ Fund and Get a Kosovan Kid to School Fund.

 We also have substantial experience as the implementing partner for institutional project grants.
 Our donor partners have included various Embassies and national development departments, UN agencies and private foundations.
 Please read more about our commitment to successful partnership with institutional donors here.